TLRKiliann/cmdshellprog/README.md

 # cmdshellprog
-A short prog to launch cmd such as arp, ifconfig, netstat, nmap...
+A short prog to launch cmd onto terminal, such as arp, ifconfig, netstat, nmap...
 Be root !

 Enjoy it!